vijayengineer/ARBITRUM-Grid-Trading-Bot-GMX/README.md

 <div align="center">
   <img src="auros.png" width="400"/>
   <h2>GMX Grid Trading Bot (SPOT/FUTURES)</h2>
+  <h2>WORKING ON A GUI SO IF YOU DONT KNOW HOW TO SET UP WAIT FOR UPDATE</h2>
   <p>Actually profitable(?) leverage/spot trading bot using python for GMX.
 I tested it for 4 months and made about 8-11% a month with 7x leverage, DYOR AND RISK MANAGE YOUR MONEY PROPERLY</p>
   <p>Thank you for all the stars!
 But please create issues with bugs so I can fix and improve the bot :)</p>